On the Role of the $\nu_\tau$ Appearance in DUNE in Constraining Standard Neutrino Physics and Beyond: On the simulation of the nutau appearance in DUNE

 As for the $\nu_{\tau}$ appearance detection, for a {\it zeroth order} study we envisage the DUNE detector to be similar to the ICARUS one.
 The $\nu_{\tau}$ appearance sample is composed of $\nu_{\tau}$ CC interactions resulting from $\nu_{\mu} \rightarrow \nu_{\tau} $ oscillations.
 Backgrounds to this channel come from the $\nu_{e}$ CC, $\nu_{\mu}$ CC and NC interactions.
-Focusing on the leptonic decay of the tau generated by $\nu_{\tau}$ CC interactions, we consider the electron channel only ($18\%$ branching fraction) since muonic tau decays are affected by large $\nu_{\mu}$ CC background.
+Focusing on the leptonic decay of the tau generated by $\nu_{\tau}$ CC interactions, we consider the electron channel only ($18\%$ branching fraction \cite{Tanabashi:2018oca}) since muonic tau decays are affected by large $\nu_{\mu}$ CC background.
 From the ICARUS proposal \cite{Aprili:2002wx} it is clear that choosing the right kinematic cuts, the electron channel background can be reduced to only $\nu_{e}$ CC events coming from two main components, which are the intrinsic $\nu_e$ beam and $\nu_{\mu} \rightarrow \nu_{e}$ oscillation \footnote{There is negligible intrinsic $\nu_{\tau}$ component in the beam.}.
 Due to the spatial resolution of the DUNE LArTPC detector, very short tau tracks will not be recognized, and for this reason $\nu_{e}$ CC background cannot be avoided.
-In this paper, for both standard and optimized neutrino fluxes, the overall $\nu_{\tau}$ and $\bar{\nu}_{\tau}$ appearance signal efficiency has been set to two distinct values (including the branching fraction), that is $6\%$ \cite{Barger:2001yxa} and, in order to show the full potential of the electron channel, also at the maximum reachable efficiency of $18\%$.
-The number of the $\nu_{e}$ CC background has been set to a constant value as to avoid the parameter dependence of the rates that, with such a comparatively small number of $\nu_{\tau}$ events, can overshadow the effect of the signal in the simulations; in particular, such a background has been chosen in order to reproduce, at the best fit parameter values, two S/B ratios discussed for ICARUS: 18.6 \cite{Aprili:2002wx} and 2.45 \cite{Barger:2001yxa}.
-In order to show the impact of $\nu_\tau$ systematic uncertainties on the results, we study the situation where such an uncertainty for $\nu_{\tau}$ signal events is fixed to the same value used by the DUNE collaboration when $\nu_{\tau}$ CC are considered as a background to the $\nu_{e}$ appearance and $\nu_{\mu}$ disappearance channels, that is $20\%$, and also the situation where an optimistic $10\%$ is taken into account.
+In this paper, for both standard and optimized neutrino fluxes, the overall $\nu_{\tau}$ and $\bar{\nu}_{\tau}$ appearance signal efficiency has been set to two distinct values (including the branching fraction), that are $6\%$ \cite{Barger:2001yxa} and, in order to show the full potential of the electron channel, also the maximum reachable efficiency of $18\%$.
+The former case has to be considered as a pessimistic case, being related to the expected selection efficiency of an old-generation detector like ICARUS; in fact, we expect DUNE to have better performances in reconstructing electrons tracks and in distinguishing electrons coming from tau decays.
+On the other hand, the latter efficiency of 18\% has to be considered as an optimistic assumption, since it corresponds to DUNE able to reconstruct and recognize all produced electrons.